kiran-sumant/ObsidianKM/Academic/Literature Notes/FUT10 and FUT11 are novel protein O-fucosyltransferases that modify protein EMI domains.md

 > - POFUT3 kinetics validated via **GDP-Glo Glycosyltransferase assay**
 >
 > > [!quote]-
-> > This aligns with the trend we observed in Fig. 4a, where the concentrations of enzyme and EMI substrate fell within this range, although the difference was207 notably smaller, likely due to the influence of MnCl2 that boosts FUT10 activity (Fig. S9)
+> > This aligns with the trend we observed in Fig. 4a, where the concentrations of enzyme and EMI substrate fell within this range, although the difference was notably smaller, likely due to the influence of MnCl2 that boosts FUT10 activity (Fig. S9)

 - POFUT3/4 can act independent of each other (CRISPR/Cas9 KO)
 - They are solely responsible for EMI O-fucosylation.